felipecrs/semantic-release-export-data/README.md

 ## Thanks

-Inspired by the awesome [semantic-release-action](https://github.com/cycjimmy/semantic-release-action) by @cycjimmy.
+Inspired by the awesome [semantic-release-action](https://github.com/cycjimmy/semantic-release-action) by @cycjimmy, although this provides the ability of running `semantic-release` in `--dry-run` mode, so you don't have to cut a release unless everything else is done.